indico/indico/indico/htdocs/ihelp/html/_sources/UserGuide/Lectures.txt

 |image146|

-If the lecture is PUBLIC and has some element that is PRIVATE, there will show a message 'Some parts of it are, however, protected.
+If the lecture is PUBLIC and has some element that is RESTRICTED, there will show a message 'Some parts of it are, however, protected.
 Which ones?'.
 If you click in 'Which ones?' it will show a popup with the children protected.
-The same works when the lecture is PRIVATE and has PUBLIC elements.
+The same works when the lecture access is RESTRICTED and has PUBLIC elements.

 |image167|